FH-Inway/d365fo.tools.wikirepo/How-To-Import-Bacpac-Into-Tier1.md

 ```

 [[images/howtos/Switch-Database.gif]]

-The command will run for quite some time, but it will eventually exit and output the file location of the newly created bacpac file.

 ## **Synchronize the D365FO databases**
 With the newly GOLDEN database switched in a the D365FO database, we need to ensure that the codebase and the database is synchronized correctly and fully working.
 Type the following command: